Supporting imagery

 Memory access

-32-bit addresses look very tempting on paper, but if the system won’t use anywhere near 4 GB of memory locations, then it’s a huge waste of resources.
-For instance, even though the upper address lines never change, they will still be decoded for every memory read.
+32-bit addresses look very tempting on paper, but if the system won’t utilise anything close to 4 GB of memory locations, then it’s a huge waste of resources.
+For instance, even though the upper address lines remain unchanged, they are still decoded during every memory read.

-So, for good reasons, Nintendo cut down to 27-bit addresses.
+So, for good reasons, Nintendo cut down to 27-bit addressing.
 This means that up to 128 MB of memory can be accessed instead.
-32-bit words are still used as pointers but the upper 5 bits are discarded.
-As a result, some parts of the memory map will be mirrored.
+The system still uses 32-bit words for addresses, but the upper 5 bits are discarded.
+As a result, some regions of the memory map are mirrored.

-That being said, the memory map layout allows the CPU to access the majority of the components that make up this system.
+Having said that, the memory map layout enables the CPU to access the majority of the components that make up this system.
 This includes [5]:

-- The cartridge ROM and RAM (if included).
+- The cartridge ROM and any onboard RAM (if present).

 - The sound chip.